fabulous-dev/Fabulous.XamarinForms.Maps/README.md

 ## Maps for Fabulous.XamarinForms

 The Map control is a cross-platform view for displaying and annotating maps.
-[Xamarin.Forms.Maps](https://learn.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/map/)
+You can find all the details about this control on the [Xamarin.Forms.Maps documentation](https://learn.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/map/).

 ### How to use